SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Major backend update, new features and more fixes in version 0.19.01.

+[15/09/2018] This update brings many of the planned/realised performance/quality of life improvements needed after the observations made over the last 2 public alpha demo versions, as well as some new major features, the effect of which will be realised over the course of development.
+More features are coming, but this should be the final major performance update aside from new menus which will be added next minor version.
+Please be advised the plugin update (when ready) will require a fresh save that is SOTC free, or weird stuff may happen.

 ### First update to the Public Alpha candidate, now at version 0.18.01.

 [02/09/2018] After having decided to release the private testing candidate to the public on the 1st anniversary of the first public version (back when SOTC was a baby that wreaked havoc on the game), today I am publishing the first update for it.
 I have been extremley busy in the last couple months, hence why the lack of an update, and while this update may seem small, the few new features I have added today will go a long way towards better performance, management and quality-of-life.
 Progress is still slow at this point, and will hopefully pick up pace within the next month or so.